kazurayam/KatalonDiscussion4391/README.md

 =====

 This is a [Katalon Studio](https://www.katalon.com/) project for demonstration purpose.
-You can clone this out onto you PC and execute it with your Katalon Stduio.
+You can clone this out onto you PC and execute it with your Katalon Studio.

 This demo project was developed using Katalon Studio version 5.4.2